 The Premier Yarns Couture Jazz yarn is a luxurious and soft option for your knitting or crocheting needs.
 It comes in a wide range of beautiful colors, but the most popular ones are almost always out of stock, so it might be hard for you to obtain what you need.

-However, the same characteristics make it rather difficult to work with.
+However, the same characteristics make it rather difficult to work with, especially for beginner knitters.
 Because it has short skeins, you’ll need to join a new ball of yarn several times throughout your project.
 Despite being time-consuming, this shouldn’t be a big problem, though, as the yarn allows for seamless joins that are almost invisible.

 Lion Brand Yarn